SteadyCadence/api-docs/content/01-introduction.md

 GET /api/v1/organizations/sample-organization/projects/sample-project/
 ```

-This API uses many other IDs, which are explained along with the endpoint they are used in.
+This API uses many other IDs and slugs, each of which are explained along with the endpoint they are used in.